mhalber/msh/README.md

 Currently libraries are grouped in two tiers:

-- Tier 1: Truly single header file library with no dependencies other than cstdlib
+- Tier 1: Truly single header file library with no dependencies other than c standard library

-- Tier 2: Work in progress libraries that might require other msh lib to be used
+- Tier 2: Work in progress libraries that might require other msh library to be used

 Overtime hopefully every single library in this repo will be moved to Tier 1.